-RNSG 2535

-INTEGRATED PATIENT CARE MANAGEMENT (5-0-0) CREDIT 5 Prerequisite: Admission and progression through the program of study

-Application of client assessment skills, critical thinking, and independent nursing interventions to care for diverse patients and families throughout the life span whose health care needs may be difficult to predict.
+RNSG 2535 INTEGRATED PATIENT CARE MANAGEMENT (5-0-0) CREDIT 5 rursing interventions to care for diverse patients and families throughout the life span whose health care needs may be difficult to predict.
 Emphasis on collaborative clinical reasoning, nursing leadership skills, and patient management.
 Content includes the significance of professional development, trends in nursing and health care, and applicable knowledge, judgment, skills, and professional values within a legal/ethical framework.
 This course lends itself to an integrated approach.
 The roles of coordinator of care and client advocate are emphasized.
 Student oral presentations are part of this course.